 The most valuable component of your marketing is your prospect list.
-Your list is the gold mine that

-  yields future clients.
+Your list is the gold mine that yields future clients.

-  Don’t automating right away.
+Don’t automate right away.

-  which works best.
+what works best.

 One thing that is important is to choose software that gives you flexibility for future choices.
 It’s better to start simply and migrate to the more complex.
-Initially you can start marketing with

-  a simple and inexpensive website, blog, email list, and newsletter software.
+Initially you can start marketing with a simple and inexpensive website, blog, email list, and newsletter software.

 Don't be trapped in using one software application.
 For example, after a year or two you may have hundreds of blogs on your website.
 If you choose the wrong platform for your website it will be extremely difficult to move your blogs to a different platform.